 For those of you who like wearing crazy socks to work (and I’m certainly a fan of crazy socks) perhaps this rotation is the time to get the beige ones out of the bottom of the pile instead.

-Tip 5 Find a Human Shield
+Tip 5 Find a Human Shield For Bullies in Medicine

 In Medicine, there is often several layers of hierarchy.
 You may for example, as a resident, find that your bully is a burnt-out senior consultant but that there are sympathetic junior consultants or specialty trainees willing to help act as a buffer or barrier for you.